Olive Kitteridge Review: Underwhelmed by this Pulitzer winner

 As the townspeople grapple with their problems, mild and dire, Olive is brought to a deeper understanding of herself and her life–sometimes painfully, but always with ruthless honesty.

-It is understandable that Strout’s character Olive Kitteridge and her flaws, plain speaking and stoicism has struck a chord with, or elicited an emotional response from, so many readers.
+It is understandable that her character Olive Kitteridge and her flaws, plain-speaking and stoicism has struck a chord with, or elicited an emotional response from, so many readers.
 I was not wholly immune.
-I do not have to like a character to like a book.
+I certainly do not have to like a character to like a book.

-For me though, this collection of short stories does not succeed as a ‘novel of stories’.
+For me though, Olive Kitteridge does not succeed as a ‘novel of stories’.
 I was perplexed by the lack of cohesion between the pieces.
 That is, until I realised at least 6 of the 13 stories were published separately over the two decades preceding this novel’s 2008 publication.

-The ‘novel of stories’ framework really appeals to me and I’ve had the pleasure of reading many fine examples of the form, from the well known David Mitchell’s Cloud Atlas through to the lesser known but highly recommended What The Zhang Boys Know by Clifford Garstang.
-I’ve also read powerful ‘themed short story collections’, Ceridwen Dovey’s Only the Animals and Hollis Seamon’s Corporeality being wonderful examples.
-But in form Olive Kitteridge falls somewhere between these two camps.
+The ‘novel of stories’ framework really appeals to me and I have had the pleasure of reading many fine examples of the form.
+From the well-known David Mitchell’s Cloud Atlas through to the lesser-known but highly recommended What The Zhang Boys Know by Clifford Garstang.
+I have also read powerful ‘themed short story collections’, Ceridwen Dovey’s Only the Animals and Hollis Seamon’s Corporeality being wonderful examples.
+But in form, Olive Kitteridge falls somewhere between these two camps.

 However, for me the most notable thing about this novel was the subtle sense of liberation(?) engendered by the narrative’s underlying acquiescence to things not being right or wrong in the world, but simply the way they are.
 It is wise to pick our battles and we all handle things differently.
 But fatalism and passivity are not stances that sit well with me, and I found these aspects saddening.
 For this reason alone, perhaps I was simply the wrong reader for this book.

 BOOK RATING: The Story 2 / 5 ; The Writing 3 / 5 — Overall 2.5